COVID-19 Economic Crisis – Why and How to Move to DTC Online Sales as a Manufacturer?

 - Retailers are moving to direct, online sales

 - Strategies to successfully move to DTC

-The economic environment in light of Coronavirus crisis – March-April 2020 overview
+The economic environment in light of the coronavirus crisis

 “Goldman Sachs expects a global contraction in the first half of the year.”